Maharashtra Navnirman Sena: Political criticism

-During the 2008 Mumbai Terror Attacks, NSG commandos bravely defended the city.
-They were several commandos from North India whereas the MNS was not seen helping.
-This led to a great deal of criticism for the MNS since they had vehemently opposed North Indians earlier.
 In January 2009, artist Pranava Prakash exhibited his painting series "Chal Hat Be Bihari" in Delhi.
 It showed in pop style the 2008 attacks on North Indians in Maharashtra in the context of xenophobia.

 Violence and controversies

 In 2008, MNS created panic among several shop owners through diktat on Marathi signboards.

 In December 2012, MNS corporator Nitin Nikam repeatedly slapped a 65-year-old contractor over alleged delay in repairing pipeline causing water shortage.

 In March 2013, 5 MNS and Shiv Sena MLAs assaulted Assistant Police Inspector Sachin Suryavanshi in the state assembly.

 In January 2014, a mob constituting MNS workers attacked toll booths in eight cities across Maharashtra, and demanding closing of toll booths where the construction cost is below 2 crores.

+On 10 April 2015, in a case of moral policing, MNS workers protested against fashion show led by Kareena Kapoor.
+Following the intervention of law enforcement, the protesting workers fled the scene.